Yannick Schwaller wins in Italy as Xenia Schwaller victorious in Norway | TSN

 Shuster defeated Edin in the 2018 Olympic final to capture the gold medal in stunning fashion.

-Team Shuster, with third Christopher Plys, second Colin Hufman and lead Matt Hamilton, posted a 7-1 victory in Norway.
+Team Shuster, with third Christopher Plys, second Colin Hufman and lead Matt Hamilton, posted a 7-1 record in Norway.

 The 42-year-old Shuster will look to earn his sixth straight trip to the Olympics when he and his team compete at the U.S. Olympic Team Trials form Nov.
 11-16.

-On the women's side of the event, Switzerland's Team Xenia Schwaller won all six of their games, including a 7-2 victory over Norway's Team Torhild Bjornstad in the final, to claim the title.
+On the women's side of the event, Switzerland's Team Xenia Schwaller won all six of their games, including a 7-2 victory over Norway's Team Torhild Bjørnstad in the final, to claim the title.

 Team Schwaller won four times on tour last year and are off to a solid start already in 2025-26.